 A solution lies in looking at what is happening in the whole body and not just at the site of pain.
 A very useful way to do this is to assess posture and analyse how your body is holding itself upright.
 This gives you a window into your spine and nervous system so a person trained in postural analyses can determine where the source might be.
 By taking a look at the people around you and seeing how many people walk around with their head jutting forward on their shoulders you will see how common these issues can be.

 Armed with that information you can now find a professional who can help by working with your body to correct those things that the body can’t and to improve your lifestyle to help your body improve the things that it can.
 Lifestyle changes might begin with changes in how you sit, sleep and stand and move onto corrective exercises as you are ready.
-Chiropractic has been repeatedly shown to be very effective for neck pain of various sorts and could help you.
-2
+Chiropractic has been repeatedly shown to be very effective for neck pain of various sorts and could help you.2

-At Peak Chiropractic we are trained to thoroughly assess your body with postural analysis, functional testing, x-ray analysis (if necessary) and help to create a plan to relieve your pain, correct the underlying problem and get you back to you best.
+At Peak Chiropractic we are trained to thoroughly assess your body with postural analysis, functional testing, onsite digital X-rays (if necessary) and help to create a plan to relieve your pain, correct the underlying problem and get you back to you best.
 We are also able to work with your body to correct things that your body cannot and to counsel you in what you can do to help you body heal more effectively.
 To find out how we can help please call 021 671 3303.

 - Cohen SP.
 Epidemiology, Diagnosis, and Treatment of Neck Pain.
 Mayo Clinic Proceedings.
 90(2):284–299.

 - Clar C, Tsertsvadze A, Court R, Hundt GL, Clarke A, Sutcliffe P. Clinical effectiveness of manual therapy for the management of musculoskeletal and non-musculoskeletal conditions: systematic review and update of UK evidence report.
 Chiropr Man Therap.
 2014;22(1):12.